RelateMN Team

 School Services Therapist

 Lucy offers school-based therapy for adolescents in the form of individual, family, and group sessions.
 Lucy identifies as a pansexual cisgender female.
-She is passionate about creating a warm, affirming, and judgement-free space where clients can feel safe to be their authentic self.
-Lucy is an empathetic problem-solver, using a strengths-based, creative, and trauma informed approach.
+She is passionate about creating a warm, affirming, and judgment-free space where clients can feel safe to be their authentic self.
+Lucy is an empathetic problem-solver, using a strengths-based, creative, and trauma-informed approach.
 Outside of Relate, Lucy enjoys being in nature, reading, and playing with her dog.

 Therapeutic Modalities: strength-based, client-centered, mindfulness, narrative, harm-reduction, self-compassion.